jemo200/testerQ/README.md

 enter: interact <DIRECTION>
-This will display an event log of your interaction
+This will display an event log of your interaction **hint use "interact north" while standing in front of the king ($) within the castle.**

 enter: chop <DIRECTION>
-This will chop a tree and yield logs if there is a tree in the direction you chop
+This will chop a tree (#) and yield logs if there is a tree in the direction you chop

 enter: list inventory OR list inv
 This will display a event log with your current inventory